deadlineZeus/yelp-restaurant-analysis-sql-python-colab/README.md

 - `tip`: Short, timestamped user tips with like counts.
 - `checkin`: Timestamps indicating real-world visits to a restaurant.

-These datasets are large in scale, with some files reaching 3GB and also 5GB containing hundreds of thousands of records.
-We had to write a Python code as to create multiple chunk size files out of a single JSON file just as to make sure the system does not cresh during runtime because of insuffucent resources.
-The code is available in data-load folder.

-Later on, we uploaded the files into database and decided to not host the data into local directory so as to make sure the heavy-lifting is done by the database which is suitable for handling large amount of data.

 </details>

 ---